tomasbera/tomasbera/README.md

 - 🔭 Studying Bachelor of Engineering in Computer Science
 - 📫 How to reach me tomaber@stud.ntnu.no
 - 📫 My personal profile(CV) can be found in the file below
-- ⚡ Fun fact: I know four different Languages
+- ⚡ Fun fact: I know Three different Languages

 <!---
 tomasbera/tomasbera is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.